EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Methodology

 However, due to the presence of dynamic objects and noises in radar point cloud, applying the least squares method directly to all data cannot yield correct ego velocity estimates.
 As illustrated in Fig. \ref{velocity}(d), the light green points correspond to the white car driving in the opposite direction of the ego vehicle, and the dark points correspond to the pedestrians, the black car in front and some other moving objects shown in Fig. \ref{velocity}(a).
-To differentiate between dynamic points, noise, and stationary points, we employ DBSCAN \cite{schubert2017dbscan}, a density-based clustering method that utilizes region growing.
+To differentiate between dynamic points, noise, and stationary points, we employ DBSCAN \cite{schubert2017dbscan}, a density-based clustering method that utilizes region growing on all pairs of $(v_x, v_y)$, the distribution of Doppler velocity in the horizonal plane.
 Although noise and dynamic objects may not be entirely distinguishable, stationary points will dominate, allowing for the straightforward identification of stationary points and facilitating more accurate estimation.
 Dynamic points are then removed according to the classification results of DBSCAN for better registration in the subsequent steps.